 Internship Services is the central location for organizing, promoting and coordinating the internship process.
 Our mission is to support engaged learning and student success at Utah Valley University by developing exceptional internship opportunities, coordinating the internship process and offering comprehensive information.
 We provide reliable and extraordinary service to faculty, students and our community partners.

 After receiving my Masters of Science degree I almost immediately began an adventure by moving to the eastern United States.
-I was initially employed with a program through the National Institute of Justice focusing on providing continuing education to forensic science professionals.
+I was initially employed with a program through the National Institute of Justice focusing on providing continuing education to forensic scientists.
 Following this experience I was a faculty member with the West Virginia University’s Forensic & Investigative Science department.
 At WVU I taught courses in forensic science and coordinated student internships.
 During this experience I found my calling with the various aspects of internship coordination, including helping students with career exploration, professional development, and providing them with useful resources.
 Eventually I decided to make a transition and focus more on this aspect of my career.
 Fortunately at UVU I been able to dedicate myself full-time to Internship Services, yet I still have a small teaching role as an adjunct in our Forensic Science Department, teaching a fingerprint examination course.

 We help students find their dream internship and we help employers find their dream intern.
 Come stop by our office and see the possibilities that can be discovered for you.

 - Jillian Bull